weimingtom/eriri/README.md

 Eriri is also the name of a character (英梨々) in Saekano: How to Raise a Boring Girlfriend.

 ## History:
+2015-06-02: Running alpha.rb and alphadraw.rb success (using SDL2 source).
 2015-05-24: Running aadraw.rb (a sample of Ruby/SDL) success on Android and Visual Studio C++ 6.0.
 2015-05-17: Rubysdl VC6 project (test version).
 2015-05-10: Create rubysdl Android project, merging with rubyjni.